Herbert von Dirksen: The Enemy of Poland

-In April 1920, von Dirksen arrived in Warsaw to take up the post of Chargé d'Affaires.
+In April 1920, von Dirksen arrived in Warsaw to take up the post of chargé d'Affaires.
 As the Chargé d'Affaires of the German embassy in Warsaw, von Dirksen's relations with the Poles were extremely difficult.
 As Germany then had no ambassador stationed at its embassy in Warsaw, von Dirksen as the Chargé d'Affaires was in effect the ambassador to Poland; a measure of his antipathy to Poles can be seen in that the chapter of his 1950 Memoirs dealing with his time in Warsaw, virtually all of von Dirksen's comments about Poland and Poles are negative.
 In his memoirs, von Dirksen wrote that he "shared the deep-seated feeling of superiority over the Pole inherent in the German".
 In May 1921, a plebiscite to decide the status of Upper Silesia led to fighting between the Germans and Poles in Upper Silesia - the latter having instigated an armed insurrection assisted by Haller's army in Poland proper - who were supported by their respective national governments, causing strained relations between Berlin and Warsaw.
 Allied troops had to be sent to restore order.
 As someone who had grown in Silesia, von Dirksen's sympathies were completely with the German side, which led him to insist that all of Silesia belonged to Germany and none of the parts of Upper Silesia that voted to join Poland should be allowed to leave the Reich.
 In October 1921, von Dirksen left Warsaw to head up the Polish desk at the Auswärtiges Amt.

 From May 1923 to February 1925, Dirksen served as German Consul in the Free City of Danzig (modern Gdańsk, Poland).
 Under Point 14 of Woodrow Wilson's Fourteen Points, it had been announced that Poland should have its independence restored with secure access to the Baltic Sea.
 Taking up Point 14, the Poles had pressed at the Paris Peace Conference to annex Danzig, a city that was 95% German, but instead, the Allies compromised by creating the Free City of Danzig, an independent city-state that was under the protection of the League of Nations, to which Poland was granted certain special rights.
 Most people in Danzig wished to rejoin Germany while the Poles were unwilling to see any change in Danzig's status.
 As German consul in Danzig, Dirksen often clashed with the Poles.
-As consul in Danzig, Dirksen played a prominent role in the "postbox war"—a lengthy struggle over whatever the postboxes in Danzig should be painted red and white (the colors of Poland) or red, white and black (the colors of the right in Germany; red, black and yellow are the colors of the left in Germany)—the latter selection of colors was a sign of the right-wing inclinations of the senate that governed the Free City of Danzig.
+As consul in Danzig, Dirksen played a prominent role in the "postbox war"—a lengthy struggle over whether the postboxes in Danzig should be painted red and white (the colors of Poland) or red, white and black (the colors of the right in Germany; red, black and yellow are the colors of the left in Germany)—the latter selection of colors was a sign of the right-wing inclinations of the senate that governed the Free City of Danzig.